 - Head Lamp: A head lamp is essential for being able to work with both hands in an emergency situation.
 The Coast HL7R is a good choice of headlamps.
 It was rated a “Best in Class” by Gear Institute.

 - Hand Crank Flashlight: The ThorFire & More LED Flashlight is solar powered and hand crankable.
 No battery needed.
 After one minute of hand cranking it produces 80 minutes of light with one LED and 60 minutes of Light with all 3 LEDs.

 - Hand Crank Radio: The Kaito Voyager is a good radio in emergency situations.
-Cranking at 120 turns per minute will generate strong current and voltage.
-Under direct sunlight the solar panel alone will power the radio.
+Cranking at 120 turns per minute will generate a strong current and voltage.
+Under direct sunlight, the solar panel alone will power the radio.
 A USB jack connects to charge an iPod or cell phone.
 It has a white LED flashlight with a red LED blinking light for emergency alert.